-

 Where: Observations must be in the Pacific Northwest of North America: Alaska, British Columbia, Idaho, Montana, northern California, Oregon, Washington, and western Alberta.

 When: The winner for the current year must have posted the find on the NWL forum within the past two years.
-The winner will be decided at the annual meeting in January each year and awarded at the NWSA/NWL meeting, which typically happens in spring at a university in the PNW.
+The posting does not need to say it should be considered for the award, since the Forum is the hub for being considered for the award.
+There must be photo(s), either in the forum or linked elsewhere, e.g. iNaturalist.
+The winner can be proposed at the annual meeting in January each year and awarded at the NWSA/NWL meeting, which typically happens in spring at a university in the PNW.

 How: Photos, location, and substrate are required in the NWL forum post, as well as a short writeup about the discovery for the website & newsletter.